-If a course is dropped before the last three weeks of a semester a grade of (W) is recorded.
-Failure to notify the registrar in writing either in person or electronically will result in an (F) for the course.
+A course dropped before the published of withdrawal will be recorded with a grade of (W).
+Failure to notify the Registrar in writing will result in an (F) for the course.

 Note: All withdrawals must be in writing and received (with the fee paid and receipt included) by admissions and or the registrar to be official.